cssgunc/tech-team-tutorial/README.md

 ## Making Changes to a Branch
 ### Command Line
 1. Open your command line.
-Navigate to your `github-example` repository.
+Navigate to your `github-tutorial` repository.
 1. You will now make a new branch.
 A branch is like a separate version of the repository.
 Choose a name for your branch (your Github username works).
 1. Create a new branch and switch to it.
 All your changes will now edit this branch.
     - You can create the branch and switch to it in one command by typing `git checkout -b NAME_OF_BRANCH`.
     - You can also do this by typing `git branch NAME_OF_BRANCH` to create your branch and `git checkout NAME_OF_BRANCH` to switch to it.
-1. Open the `README.md` file from the `github-example` folder in any editor.
+1. Open the `README.md` file from the `github-tutorial` folder in any editor.
 1. Go to the bottom of the file and add your name under `CS+SG Team`.
 ### GUI
-1. Open Github for Desktop and open the `github-example` project.
+1. Open Github for Desktop and open the `github-tutorial` project.
 1. You will now make a new branch.
 A branch is like a separate version of the repository.
 Choose a name for your branch (your Github username works).
 1. Click the `Current branch: master` tab.
 This should give you a dropdown.
 1. Click `New branch`.
 This should open a pop-up.